ktonon/two-medium-model/README.md

 ### 2.2 LCM Compression, Blueshift, and the Conditions for Wave Breaking

-Light travels through the LCM at a speed determined by the medium’s local density and elasticity.
-When the LCM becomes more compressed:

-* Its ability to return the wave to equilibrium slows
-* The effective propagation speed of the wave decreases
-* The oscillation’s **frequency increases** relative to the local medium

-This is the **blueshift** observed when light enters a region of higher gravitational potential.
-In 2MM, blueshift is a simple consequence of the LCM’s compressibility: as the medium becomes denser, each crest of the traveling wave catches up to the one ahead of it more quickly.

-This has an important consequence for wave breaking:

-* A wave that is perfectly stable at low LCM density
-* Can blueshift when entering a region of higher compression
-* Exceed the local threshold at which the LCM can respond fast enough to support it.

-When that threshold is crossed:
+In 2MM, the behavior of light is tied to the properties of the LCM it moves through.
+As the LCM becomes more compressed, its ability to restore a passing wave to equilibrium slows down.
+A traveling wave then moves through the medium less freely, and its crests begin to bunch together.
+Relative to the local conditions, the wave’s frequency effectively increases.
+This provides a simple way to understand **blueshift**: when light enters a region of higher gravitational compression, the crests of the wave catch up to one another more quickly.

+(How this picture fits comfortably within relativity is discussed in a later section; for now, it is enough to say that 2MM reproduces the same observable behavior.)

+This change in the wave’s behavior has important consequences.
+A wave that is stable in a region of low compression can become unstable when it moves into a denser part of the LCM.
+As the medium struggles to keep up with the oscillation, the wave approaches the limit of what the LCM can support.
+If the compression becomes high enough, the wave crosses a threshold where:

-* The wave’s crests pile up
+* crests begin to pile up,
-* Energy concentrates rapidly
+* energy concentrates into a shrinking region, and
-* The traveling wave destabilizes
+* the traveling wave loses coherence.
-* Pair production becomes possible

-Thus, **pair production is not a uniform process**.
-It is strongly favored in regions with:

-* Steep LCM density gradients
-* High baseline compression
-* Rapid local changes in gravitational potential

-This explains why certain astrophysical environments — near massive bodies, inside dense plasma regions, or within planetary cores — naturally promote wave breaking and matter formation.
+Once this threshold is crossed, **wave breaking** becomes possible, opening the door to pair production.

+Because of this, pair production is not uniform across the universe.
+It is strongly favored in places where the LCM is highly compressed or where the compression changes rapidly—near massive bodies, inside dense plasma, or deep within planetary interiors.
+These environments naturally push traveling waves toward the breaking point, making them prime locations for matter formation.

 ### 2.3 Dual-Mode Helical Standing Waves